aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pps-to-xlsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPS to XLSM?</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format.
+On the other hand, XLSM is a file format used to store Microsoft Excel documents that contain macros.
+It is an XML-based file format that stores data in cells and is used to create spreadsheets.
+Converting PPS to XLSM is beneficial for developers who need to access the data stored in a PPS file in a spreadsheet format.

+<h2>How Aspose.Total helps for PPS to XLSM Conversion?</h2>
-For a Python developer, who is trying to add a PPS to XLSM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPS and XLSM files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPS file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help developers automate the conversion process from PPS to XLSM.
+It is a full package of various APIs dealing different formats including PPS and XLSM files.
+The conversion process is mainly in two steps.
+Firstly, use Aspose.Slides for Python via .NET API to convert PPS file to HTML.
+After that, by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into the desired Microsoft Excel format.
+This API also provides features such as creating, manipulating, and converting spreadsheets, and supports a wide range of file formats.

 {{% /blocks/products/pf/feature-page-summary %}}